-Seeking assurance on the management of principal risks on the Board Assurance Framework (BAF)/Corporate Risk Register (CRR) and providing assurance to the Board that risks are being managed effectively and report areas of significant concern, for example, where risk appetite is exceeded, lack of action, etc.
+• Seeking assurance on the management of risks on the Corporate Risk Register (CRR) and providing assurance to the Board that risks are being managed effectively and report areas of significant concern, for example, where risk appetite is exceeded, lack of action, etc.

-- Reviewing principal and operational risks over tolerance and, where appropriate, recommend the 'acceptance' of risks that cannot be brought within Hywel Dda University Health Board's (HDdUHB) risk appetite/tolerance to the Board. - Provide annual reports to Audit and Risk Assurance Committee (ARAC) on the effectiveness of the risk management process and management of risks within its remit. - Identity through discussions any new/emerging risks and ensure these are assessed by management. - Signpost any risks outside of its remit to the appropriate HDdUHB Committee. - Use risk registers to inform meeting agendas.
+- Reviewing corporate and operational risks over tolerance and, where appropriate, recommend the 'acceptance' of risks that cannot be brought within Hywel Dda University Health Board's (HDdUHB) risk appetite/tolerance to the Board. - Identify through discussions any new/emerging risks and ensure these are assessed by management. - Signpost any risks outside of its remit to the appropriate HDdUHB Committee. - Use risk registers to inform meeting agendas.

-These risks have been identified by individual Directors via a top down and bottom up approach and are either:
+These risks have been identified by individual Directors via a top-down and bottom-up approach and are either: